FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 ### Methods

-The `Fuel` manager provides several methods to interact with the SDK:
+The `Fuel` manager provides several methods to interact with the Manager:

 #### All methods from connectors